...

 However, in more severe cases, surgery may be needed to remove the source of the nerve compression.

+Ignoring sciatica is not worth the risk.
 What starts as a mild discomfort can quickly become a debilitating condition that affects your entire life.
-So if you notice any signs of sciatica, it’s important to seek treatment early to prevent the aforementioned sciatica complications from reducing your quality of life.
+So if you notice any signs of sciatica, it’s important to seek treatment early to prevent the complication from reducing your quality of life.

 If you need help with managing your sciatica, you can contact us at Better Life Physical Therapy using the form below.